rikurauhala/fullstack/exercises/part02/README.md

 ### Exercise 2.14*

-See the relevant state of the application [here](https://github.com/rikurauhala/fullstack/tree/70672c520e6fe58a65a7ba8ff43538a01662a5a4/exercises/part02/countries).
+See the final state of the application [here](https://github.com/rikurauhala/fullstack/tree/main/exercises/part02/countries).

 ### Exercise 2.15